 Right now, 30 states and the District of Columbia allow for the treatment of at least one illness with medical marijuana.
-And the stigma associated with using marijuana to treat major illnesses such as cancer, epilepsy, or seizures has largely faded.
+And the stigma associated with using marijuana to treat illnesses has largely decreased.
 You may be wondering how to get a cannabis prescription or who to get one from.
 Can a "normal" doctor prescribe medical marijuana?
-Or could you get a cannabis prescription from Urgent Care, or the Hospital?
+Or could you get a cannabis prescription from Urgent Care or the Hospital?
 What kind of doctor can prescribe medical marijuana?

 First, it’s important to know that your ability to obtain medicinal cannabis will depend on the state you live in, and whether you are afflicted by a qualifying ailment, or not.

 The list of qualifying conditions varies from state to state.
-For example, 27 states and the District of Columbia consider glaucoma to be a qualifying condition for medical marijuana, however Delaware, New York, and West Virginia do not.
 Due diligence should be used to check what conditions qualify for medical cannabis in your state.

 Is it Even a Prescription?

 No. The biggest reason is that marijuana is still an illegal substance on the federal level and isn't technically even allowed for use in medical studies.
-It’s classified by the DEA as a Schedule I drug along with heroin, lysergic acid diethylamide (LSD), 3,4-methylenedioxymethamphetamine (ecstasy), methaqualone, and peyote.
+It’s classified by the DEA as a Schedule I drug.

 The DEA maintains that "Schedule I drugs, substances, or chemicals are defined as drugs with no currently accepted medical use and a high potential for abuse."

-Instead of a prescription like other types of medicine, for medical marijuana, doctors write recommendations to the state asserting that a patient will benefit from cannabis as a part of their comprehensive treatment.
+Instead of a prescription like other types of medicine, for medical marijuana, doctors write recommendations to the state asserting that a patient will benefit from cannabis.

 Like most state-level programs, the implementation of medical marijuana guidelines varies greatly from state to state.